taskcluster/taskcluster-docs/learn/create-task/index.md

 Constructing a `task.payload` for docker-worker
 -----------------------------------------------

-The `b2gtest` workerType is a deployment of `docker-worker`, this worker requires a `task.payload` that specifies which _docker image_ to load, which command to run and a maximum allowed runtime.
+The `tutorial` workerType is a deployment of `docker-worker`, this worker requires a `task.payload` that specifies which _docker image_ to load, which command to run and a maximum allowed runtime.
 You can find detailed documentation on this site, the schema for the `task.payload` property is